stfc-sciml/sciml-workshop/README.md

 *	Authorise yourself with Google.

 ## Notes while running
 * At the **start** of the session make sure you are running a GPU.
-NB - if yo ugo back and change this the notebook will have to restart.
+NB - if you go back and change this the notebook will have to restart.
     * Runtime -> Runtime Type -> Hardware Accelerator = GPU
-* If you wish to keep a copy with saved changes:
+* If you wish to keep a copy with saved changes, there are two options:

-## Save the notebook
-Once you have edited a notebook, you may want to save your own copy.
-There are two options:
-* Download it to your computer:
-   * File -> Download .ipynb
+   * To download the notebook to your computer: File -> Download .ipynb
-* Save it to your Google Drive:
-   * File -> Save a copy in Drive
+   * To save a copy in your Google Drive: File -> Save a copy in Drive